ThirdAILabs/Thirdai-Platform-v2/packaging/README.md

    ```bash
    ./driver.sh ./config.yml
    ```
-### Troubleshooting Steps for Changing Public IP on the Fly
+### Instruction to migrating to a different public IP/DNS

-When changing the public IP of your Keycloak instance, follow these steps to update the settings and ensure proper functionality:
+When changing the public IP of your Cluster, follow these steps to update the settings and ensure proper functionality:

 ---